mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

 multiprocessing and distributed jobs locally, on cluster architectures, and in the cloud.

 Hydra ``multirun`` allows one to launch multiple experiments via a simple interface.
-For example, to launch experiments for multiple configurations and parameters, simply run
+For example, to launch experiments for multiple configurations and parameters, simply run:

 .. code-block:: bash
    :caption: Using Hydra ``multirun`` to launch 4 different experiments.